DonMVB/aws/AWS_Assoc_SAA_C02.md

 - There are two types of SQS queues; **standard** and **FIFO**.
 Standard queues may be received out of order based on message size or however else the SQS queues decide to optimize.
 FIFO queues guarantees that the order of messages that went into the queue is the same as the order of messages that leave it.
 - Standard SQS queues (the default) guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
 With standard queues, you have a nearly unlimited number of transactions per second.
 They provide best effort ordering.
 App needs to cope with out of order possibility, duplicate possibility.
 - FIFO SQS queues guarantee *exactly-once processing* and is limited to 300 transactions per second.
 Messages remain until processed.
 FIFO queues support multiple ordered message groups.
+- FIFO queues when batching can support up to 3,000 transactions per second, per API method (SendMessageBatch, ReceiveMessage, or DeleteMessageBatch).
+The 3000 transactions represent 300 API calls, each with a batch of 10 messages.
 - Messages in the queue can be kept there from one minute to 14 days and the default retention period is 4 days.
 - Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a timeframe to be fully received by a reader.
 This is done by temporarily making them invisible to other readers.
 If the message is not fully processed within the time limit, the message becomes visible again.
 This is another way in which messages can be duplicated.
 If you want to reduce the chance of duplication, increase the visibility timeout.
 - The visibility timeout maximum is 12 hours.